topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 #### Step 3 Testing

-The command
+I used the command

 $ sudo mysql

-is used to test if the database was installed properly and also to  test if MySQL consol can be logged into.
+ to test if the database was installed properly and also to  test if MySQL consol can be logged into.

 The ouput is